priyansh210/ns3-marl-uav/README.md

 Our project mainly builds upon the `ns3` network simulator, `ns3-ai` for ML integration.

-You can find the design documentation here: <https://DEFIANCE-project.github.io>

-## About the ns3-defiance repository

 We provide a framework for ML and RL research using ns3.
 You can find our [design documentation and user documentation here](https://DEFIANCE-project.github.io).